 Being consistent also applies to cohesion and authenticity.
 The videos you post on TikTok should match in terms of tone and quality so your style is consistent across the board.
 Your presence on TikTok should also be authentic to your brand’s presence off of TikTok.
 If your videos come across as inauthentic and disingenuous, your viewers will be able to tell.
 This practice also applies to the creators you partner with.
 It’s best to work with creators who genuinely care about your product and message.

+The most successful viral videos incorporate trending sounds or music in creative way.
 Creativity and originality are rewarded on TikTok.
 The platform is designed to make it easy for anyone to be creative in their own way.
 Trending hashtags and sounds can change quickly, and the platform is filled with users adding their take to these trends.
-Pay attention to popular and up-and-coming trends to share your unique take on them and surface your videos on the FYP to those who are engaging with those trends.
+Pay attention to popular and up-and-coming TikTok trends to share your unique take on them and surface your videos on the FYP to those who are engaging with those trends.
 Another tactic to try is to use seamless transitions to keep the pace of your content moving, captivate your audience, and keep them guessing as to what’s coming next.

 Take an active role in managing your presence on the platform and leaning into what makes it unique.
 Community is big on TikTok.
 Like and reply to comments and questions that users leave on your videos to build community and encourage engagement.
 Leverage viewer sentiment to guide your content strategy where applicable and ask your viewers questions where you can.
 Another tactic for visibility and community building is spending time interacting with other users’ videos within your vertical, and exploring what else is being done in your niche.